Bin-Chen-Lab/bsAbsFinder/README.md

 The R package `bsAbsFinder` enlists the bispecific antibody marker pairs based on OCTAD bulk RNA sequencing data.

-Please refer Sample Code Folder for the code.
+Please refer Example_Code Folder for the code.

 ## **Requirements**
 You need to download following from data folder: